Soviet economic blockade of Lithuania: Political negotiations

-Despite efforts of the Soviet Union to isolate Lithuania's problem from the world and to undermine confidence in the cause for independence, they largely backfired.
+Soviet efforts to isolate Lithuania's problem from the world and to undermine confidence in the cause for independence largely backfired.
 While support for Landsbergis dropped from 45% to 28% during the months of the blockade, people became even more united in opposition to the Soviet Union.
 Stasis Žemaitis, a worker from Marijampolė, committed self-immolation in protest of the embargo.

 Western countries' reaction, however, was rather cool.
 On 20 April, François Mitterrand, President of France, and Helmut Kohl, Chancellor of Germany, urged Lithuania to temporarily suspend the independence restoration process and asked to negotiate with Moscow.
 Meanwhile, the then Prime Minister Kazimira Prunskienė visited Oslo, Copenhagen, Stockholm, and Ottawa, seeking economic and political support.
-On 3 May, she met President George H. W. Bush and then, from 9–11 May, she talked to Margaret Thatcher, Prime Minister of the United Kingdom, Mitterrand and Kohl.
-The American and British leaders expressed only limited support for Lithuanians and urged to look for a compromise with the Soviets.
+On 3 May, she met President George H. W. Bush and then, from 9 to 11 May, she talked to the Prime Minister of the United Kingdom Margaret Thatcher, Mitterrand, and Kohl.
+American and British leaders expressed only limited support for Lithuanians and urged to look for a compromise with the Soviets.
 Lithuanian officials were accepted warmly, but only as private guests.

 Such reticence to openly support Lithuania in its independence movements was explained by several factors.
 Western leaders generally feared destabilisation of the situation in the Soviet Union and wanted Gorbachev in office, as the West perceived him as a friendly ruler and a guarantor for democratic transition in Eastern Europe.
 The West also felt that Gorbachev was the key person in negotiations of arms control treaties and trade agreements, on which Gorbachev has put strong emphasis.
 In addition to that, particular interests of European rulers of the Western world also distracted from the Lithuanian problem.
 Chancellor Kohl wanted to successfully reunify Germany, which needed good relations with the Soviet Union, while President Mitterrand aimed to maintain friendly relations with Germany to facilitate negotiations over reforming the European Economic Community, which would eventually become the European Union.
 Thatcher did not seem particularly interested in this event.
 Ultimately these countries distanced themselves from the Lithuanian crisis.